 Visual signs of foot complications include swelling of the feet, sores, blisters or wounds (check them regularly to see if they are healing properly), changes in the colour or shape of your feet, hair loss on your legs or feet and skin that is shiny and smooth.
 If your feet no longer sweat, this is also a sign that there could be a problem.

 If wounds on your feet are showing signs of infection, seek urgent medical help.
 Signs of infection include a foul smell coming from the wound, swelling, a hot or warm sensation, changes in colour, and pus that is draining from a wound.

-Although it's rare, Charcot foot is very serious and if you notice any of the below symptoms, take the weight off your foot immediately and seek medical help.
+Although it's rare, Charcot foot is very serious.
+If you notice any of the below symptoms, take the weight off your foot immediately and seek medical help.

 Symptoms of Charcot foot include: